lnarasim/geekshub_python_bootcamp/topics/functions.md

 ---

-# Default Values - Parameters
+# Default Values - Positional Parameters
 * Each parameter can have default values assigned (d = 100)
     ```python
     def func(a, b, c, d = 100):